 Toxic Communication Style 1: Criticism – Turning Harsh Words and Critical Remarks into Constructive Conversations

-Criticism is probably the most common of the four toxic communication styles.
+Criticism is the most common of the four toxic communication styles.

 But the good news is that it’s not particularly difficult to notice when you’re being critical and change the habit, and it will really improve your connection with your partner when you do.

-Put yourselves in your partner’s shoes for a minute.
+Put yourself in your partner’s shoes for a minute.
 Imagine the person you love saying negative things about you, pointing out (perceived) personality flaws, blaming when things go wrong… how does it feel?
-(It feels terrible.)
+(It feels terrible, right?)

 So what should you do instead when a critical thought pops into your head?